al-caveman/cavemancms/content_raw/predictsimulator/article.md

 IMO, if, in 100 years of supercomputer simulation, we manage to change a probability, say\(\hat\Pr(a_{e_0, 1} = \text{Yes})\), from 0.5 into, say 0.4999, and show that it's statitically significant, then this would be a great achievement.
-IMO a major leap in observing what is aroun us.
+IMO a major leap in observing what is around us.